nim-lang/Nim/doc/contributing.md

 the latter are not.
 To avoid accidental highlighting follow this rule in ``*.nim`` files:

-* use single backticks for fragments of code in Nim and other programming languages, including identifiers, in ``*.nim`` files.
+* Use single backticks for fragments of code in Nim and other programming languages, including identifiers, in ``*.nim`` files.

   For languages other than Nim add a role after final backtick,